adamsilver/fdpb/03-Book-A-Flight.md

 ::-webkit-calendar-picker-indicator
 ```

-We can use these pseudo selectors to style these things where we think it helps and tweak the styles and turn things off like "spinners".
+We can use these pseudo selectors to style these things where we think it helps and tweak the styles and turn off the "spinners".

-So far this works really well.
-We do have one remaining issue to address.
-That's browsers that don't support `input type="date"`.
+This works really well but we do need to think about browsers that lack support.

 #### Date input unsupported

 Browsers that don't support the date input will degrade gracefully into a simple text box, which may be sufficient.
-This is one of the many beautys of progressive enhancement, we can choose to degrade gracefully, or, we can decide to plug the gap.
+This is one of the advantages of Progressive Enhancement.
+We can choose to degrade gracefully, or, we can decide to provide a more enhanced fallback.

-For us, choosing dates is integral to booking a flight online.
-As much as a text box can work, we'll want to do better.
-We'll once again want to design and build our own custom component.
+As choosing dates is integral to booking a flight online, the degraded solution isn't really that acceptable.
+We'll need to design our own date picker when the date input isn't supported.

-We'll first need to detect the browser *doesn't* support the native date input.
-Only then do we want to execute our custom component.
+First, we need to detect a lack of support:

 ```Javascript
 function supportsDateInput() {